 In your medicine cabinet you probably have a mix of prescription drugs and over-the-counter drugs to treat various conditions.
 Some of these medications are truly necessary, as people tend to have more health problems with age.
 But the more medicines you take, the greater your risk of suffering adverse reactions from the drugs or their interactions.

 When compared to younger people, seniors are more sensitive to drug interactions and side effects.
-Older people are especially susceptible to becoming confused, dizzy, or falling and breaking a hip.
+Older people are especially susceptible to becoming confused, lightheaded or falling and breaking a hip.
 Medicine-related problems in older adults are often preventable.

 The American Geriatric Society has identified drugs that may be inappropriate for persons aged 65 years and older.
 For these drugs, the risk of harm when used in older adults potentially outweighs their benefits.

 According to the AGS, these are the top ten medications or types of medication that older adults should avoid or use with caution.
 There may be other medications that can be harmful to you.
 Talk to your doctor.

 Note: For your own health and safety, do not stop taking any medication unless you have consulted with your doctor and have their approval.

 When you are on a lot of medicine, how can you tell if you are taking more than you need?
 First of all, you need the help of your primary care doctor to determine this.
 You and your doctor should be on a heightened state of alert for unnecessary medications, especially after seeing specialists.
 Follow these steps to reduce your risks for problems with your medicines: